syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 ## Optional steps

 You can determine whether the step can be skipped or not by setting the `optional` property.
-By default the `optional` property is false.
+By default, the `optional` property is false.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}